krivard/codalab-worksheets-wiki/Dev:-Code-checkers.md

 ##Notes on using PyLint

-PyLint (http://pylint.org, http://docs.pylint.org/index.html) is a code checker which attempts to automatically detect errors and helps achieve consistent coding standard.
+PyLint (http://pylint.org, http://docs.pylint.org/index.html) is a code checker that detects errors in Python code, helping to achieve a consistent coding standard.
+When you run PyLint on a .py file or module, it checks your code against an assortment of standards and generates a report.

 From the virtual environment, PyLint installs with pip:
 ```
 pip install pylint
 ```
 At the time of writing, pip install PyLint 1.0.0 which has a severe issue on Windows with trailing whitespace: see https://bitbucket.org/logilab/pylint/commits/02db08561a8e.
 A workaround is to manually update `format.py` which is located under `Lib\site-packages\pylint\checkers`.
+Alternatively, use the `--disable=trailing-whitespace` option.

+## Using PyLint with CodaLab
+To run PyLint against the entire CodaLab project:
+1. Navigate to \codalab\codalab (wherever that is located on your local system).
+1. Run `pylint codalab` to scan the entire project.

+## PyLint Tips
+- To output your report in HTML format, use the `-f html` option.
+- To pipe the report output into a file, use this syntax:
+`pylint codalab -f html > results.html`
+- Use the `-rn` option to omit the report tables.

+## Configure PyLint Rules

 PyLint's rules are configurable.
 To generate a default config file:
 ```